abilandz/PH8124/Homeworks/Homework_6.md

 1. The output stream is formatted in a different way
 2. The name of the month is printed in all capitals
-3. Time zone is dropped
+3. The time zone is dropped

 **Hint**: Implement **Date** as a **Bash** function, in its body execute the standard **date** command, and store the output in an array, something like: